nikpalumbo/db2rest/README.rst

 NOTES
 ^^^^^

-This software is also on GITHub:  https://github.com/nikpalumbo/db2rest.git
+This software is also on GITHub because of Travis-Ci provides a continuos service integration:  https://github.com/nikpalumbo/db2rest.git